Runway Lighting Aids

 Used to outline the edges of the runway.
 Edge lights are white except for instrument runways where the last 2000 feet is yellow.
 The runway thresholds are either green or red.

-These lights have three intensities: HIRL, MIRL and LIRL.
+These lights have three intensity settings: HIRL, MIRL and LIRL.
 Meaning: high, medium and low intensity runway lights.

 The in-runway lights consists of the Centerline Lighting, Touchdown Zone, Taxiway Lead-off and the Land and Hold Short light systems.
 The runway centerline and edge light change color when approaching the end of the runway as an indication for pilots.

-These have a green centerline and blue edge lighting.
+These have a green centerline and blue edge lighting system.
 Keep a taxiway map closeby as all those blue lights can be confusing in the dark.